AkiNekoSora/COP3330.33777_Project3/README.md

 Module 1 | Version Control and Introduction to Software Development Assignment
 ==============================================================================
+Autumn Skye
+202610 Software Development I
+CEN-3024C-13950

-This is an assigment I made for the Summer semester of 2025 for my Object Oriented Programming class.
+This is the 3rd project I made for the Summer semester of 2025 for my Object Oriented Programming class (Module 3 | Exceptions).
 I was tasked to create an exception class that catches any username or password that does not adhere to the requirements listed.
 I decided to have some fun and make some weird requirements!
 I also have left all the original comments because I thought they would be helpful since they had to be quite detailed for the assignment.
+We were learning how to work with exceptions, including how to make our own.
+So that is the main concept completed during this assignment

 Original notes on the project
 -----------------------------
+This includes the inputs and outputs of the application.

 ```